 Description: The Coordinates microworld extends experiences younger children may have gained in the Town Map microworld but does not require that earlier experience.
 Children learn to think about both absolute position (a location’s coordinates) and relative position (the change from one place to another) and about distances between one location and another.
 While learning the mathematics appropriate to their grade, children gain experiences that anticipate and support middle- and high-school uses of coordinates in algebra and geometry.

-In later puzzle sets, children see three new programming blocks.
-Using , they can move Smiley directly (including diagonally) to the specified coordinates.
-And with they can specify how to move (including diagonally).
-They can measure the distance between two points using and use that to compare distances.
+they can specify how to move (including diagonally).
+They can measure the distance between two points using

 As always, children can choose new explorations, puzzles, and challenges.